 General Homework Suggestions: Please read AT LEAST 20 minutes every day!
 This is the class and school read-a-thon goal.
 Talk or write about what you read.
 MEMORIZE your math facts: Addition and subtraction up to 20 (up to 14 +6, 20-6) and multiplication and division up to 12 x 12.
 If a math fact is memorized, you can answer the problem in 1 or 2 seconds.
 Keep a journal or diary.

-All parents who wish to volunteer at the school in any capacity (field trips, in the classroom, on the playground, Thursday folders, etc) will need to complete a Volunteer Application.
-New this year, parents can complete the Volunteer Application on line.
+All parents who wish to volunteer at the school in any capacity (field trips, in the classroom, on the playground, photocopying/materials preparation, etc.) will need to complete a Volunteer Application.
+Parents can complete the Volunteer Application online.
 Please use the link below to complete the application.
 Please note that you will need to upload your government issued ID before submitting your application.

 A link to the practice PARCC tests has been added to our Tizmos page.
 A student expressed interest in knowing how to access this practice test at home.
 Once you click on the link on the Tizmos site, click VIEW ENGLISH PRACTICE TESTS or click VIEW MATHEMATICS PRACTICE TESTS.
 Then, choose grade 3, then choose computer based unit (English has 3 units, math has 4 units), enter GUEST in the name box, and click START TEST NOW.
 Then click START SECTION.
 Exploring these practice tests allows students practice with the online tools such as "drag and drop" and highlighting.

 The link to our Tizmos page is in dark blue below.

 Please see the SPECIALS SCHEDULE TAB to see when LIBRARY (LIB.) and Buddy Classroom (BC) are happening for the rest of the year!